 “I presumed that’s the only reason.
-You wanted a new source of water for boiling tea.”
+You wanted a new source of water for making tea.”

-- In Shintoism, Sukuna Hikona (少彦名命) is revered as a god of nation-building and medicine.
+- In Shintoism, Sukuna Hikona (少彦名命) is revered as a god of healing and nation-building.
 He is also associated with agriculture, sake-making, knowledge, hot-springs, and the netherworld.

 - Sukuna Hikona is said to have met Okuninushi while the latter was building his kingdom at Izumo.
 Sukuna Hikona appeared as a tiny man donning a cloak made of goose feathers and riding a small boat made of bark.
 He bit Okuninushi on the cheek but the two, nonetheless, became allies.